 The registration deadline appears on the homepage of each Master.

-The other candidates may be asked to take additional training prior to entering the chosen Master during maximum one year to complete their curriculum with the courses required for the Master’s curriculum.
+The other candidates may be asked to take additional training prior of maximum 60 ECTS to entering the chosen Master to complete their curriculum with the courses required for the Master’s curriculum.

 In the three Masters offered by the School of Biology, the share of individual research intensifies from the first to the third semester.